 In 2015 Lex:lead launched a long-held goal of facilitating valuable work experience internships for its students.
 Lex:lead Ambassadors are eligible.

 • 2015: Internship in Kampala, Uganda.
 In May 2015 the group was able to arrange a research internship for 2013 scholarship winner Ms Galindo Ruhiyyah Aliyo (Uganda) working with World Bank partners (UNICRI, the O'Neill Institute, IDLO) in Kampala, Uganda, on healthcare law.
 Galindo's US$500 stipend was funded by Cozen O'Connor.

 • 2016: New Placement in Washington DC.
 Following our 2015 placement in Uganda, in January 2016 the World Bank assisted in placing Ms Sousena Kebede Tefera (Ethiopia) with the same consortium to further work on healthcare law from Washington DC.
 Sousena's US$500 stipend was gratefully funded by DLA Piper.

 • 2016: Two New Internships - Kigali, Rwanda.
 In July 2016, Washington DC-based Forzley & Associates selected two Lex:leaders for internships working out of Kigali, Rwanda.
-Ms Mary Musoni's US$500 stipend was funded by London lawyer Mr Oliver Yaros; Mr Jean Claude Mahoro's US$500 stipend by Linklaters.
+Mary Musoni's US$500 stipend was funded by London lawyer Oliver Yaros; Jean Claude Mahoro's US$500 stipend by Linklaters.

 • 2016: Bonus Internship, IBA Human Rights Institute.
-In August 2016, Lex:lead was able to arrange a month-long internship for 2012 Winner Ms Hilina Berhanu Degefa (Ethiopia) with the International Bar Association Human Rights Institute.
+In August 2016, Lex:lead arranged a month-long internship for 2012 winner Hilina Berhanu Degefa (Ethiopia) with the International Bar Association Human Rights Institute.
 The placement was in London UK where Hilina was studying at the University of London (SOAS).

-• 2017: New Placement, Washington DC -accepted into American University's summer school, Lex:lead arranged a one-month placement for Mr Masalu Luhula (Tanzania) with the Center for Water Security and Cooperation (CWSC) in June 2017.
+• 2017: New Placement, Washington DC - Accepted into American University's summer school, Lex:lead arranged a one-month placement for Masalu Luhula (Tanzania) with the Center for Water Security and Cooperation (CWSC) in June 2017.
 Masalu's internship was funded by Travers Smith.

-• 2017: Law and healthcare internship Malawi - In November we made our third placement this year with a funded six-month part-time legal internship for Mr M Collins Banda (Malawi) chosen by US-based Medical Tourism Training (MTT).
+• 2017: Law and healthcare internship Malawi - In November 2017 we made our third placement for the year with a funded six-month part-time legal internship for M Collins Banda (Malawi) chosen by US-based Medical Tourism Training (MTT).
 Collins' internship was funded by DLA Piper.

-• 2018: GIZ Zambia - In 2018 we placed Ms Nkandu Chota (Zambia) in a six-month part-time funded internship with the German development aid agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Zambia.
+• 2018: GIZ Zambia - In 2018 we placed Nkandu Chota (Zambia) in a six-month part-time funded internship with the German development aid agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Zambia.
 She also received a stipend funded by Lex:lead named in honour of former A&O partner Stephen Denyer.
 In October 2018 Lex:lead provided a discretionary grant of US$300 to Nkandu in support of her studies.
 Photo with Advisory Board Member and Internship Coordinator Sabine Midderhoff.

 • 2019: GIZ Zambia - In February Ms Chileke Sakala (Zambia) started a six-month full-time funded internship with the German development aid agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Zambia.
 While Lex:lead is not funding this one we had a role in the opportunity and are proud of Chileke's accomplishment.